-- 1. Turn the main power off to the boiler.

-- 2. Remove the flue temperature sensor from the flue pipe connection.
-Note: Combustion measurements will be made at this point.

-- 3. Turn the main power on to the boiler.
+- 1. Turn the main power off to the boiler by placing the "On/Off" switch in the OFF position. - Remove the flue temperature sensor from the flue pipe connection.
+NOTE: Combustion measurements will be made at this point. - 3.
+Turn the main power on to the boiler by placing the "On/Off" switch in the ON position.